SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 stiffness is needed, though are only efficient when low accuracy is needed.
-`Rosenbrock23` is more efficient for small systems where re-evaluating and re-factorizing the Jacobian is not too costly, and for sufficiently large systems `TRBDF2` will be more efficient.
+`Rosenbrock23` is more efficient for small systems where re-evaluating and re-factorizing the Jacobian is not too costly, and for sufficiently large systems `TRBDF2` will be more efficient. `ABDF2` can be the most efficient the largest systems or most expensive `f`.

 At medium tolerances (`>1e-8`?) it is recommended you use `Rodas5`, `Rodas4P` (the former is more efficient but the later is more reliable),